The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Gauges compatible with the equivalence principle

-In STEGR, in contrast to TEGR, even with a very strong restriction on the connection and Noether superpotential, requiring dependence only on $t-z$, we have reached the goal, that is, we have found a gauge with zero current for a free moving observer.
+In STEGR, in contrast to TEGR, even with a very strong restriction on the STC and Noether superpotential, requiring dependence on $t-z$ only, we have reached the goal, that is, we have found a gauge with zero current for a freely moving observer.